 Life Insurance Payout Options

-After you accept the beneficiaries’ claims, many life insurance policies pay in one lump sum.
-Beneficiaries may also have the choice of a retained asset account or even a life insurance annuity, depending on the insurer.
+After the beneficiaries’ claims are accepted, many life insurance policies pay out in one lump sum.
+Beneficiaries may have the choice of a retained asset account or even a life insurance annuity, depending on the insurer.
 The alternative for life insurance payouts works as follows:

 Lump sum payout

-Your entire share of the death benefit is distributed tax-free, either by check or straight into your bank account in a lump-sum transaction.
+The death benefit is distributed tax-free, either by check or directly into your bank account in a lump-sum transaction.
 You may want to divide the deposit among many accounts if your payoff exceeds $250,000.
-The FDIC covers only deposits up to $250,000 per depositor and per insured bank.

 Annuity payout

 The beneficiary of a life insurance annuity receives a consistent flow of income.
-The insurer keeps the remaining sum in an interest-bearing account until the death benefit is fully paid out, with regular payments over a certain period.
+The insurer retains the remaining sum in an interest-bearing account until the death benefit is paid out in full.
+This take place while paying out the death benefit on a regular basis over a predetermined period of time.
 Interest received on the remaining death benefit may be taxable, and this life insurance payment option isn’t always accessible.

 Retained asset account